 A Sharp IdeaComments (0)

-Among the handful of manufacturers offering diamonds in the woodshop, DMT® (Diamond Machining Technology, Inc.) has been a leader for over thirty years.
+Among the handful of manufacturers offering diamonds in the woodshop, DMT (Diamond Machining Technology, Inc.) has been a leader for more than 30 years.
 Each PSS1 unit comes with two DMT-made monocrystalline diamond plates.
-These are a 220 grit prep stone and a finishing stone at 450 grit.
+These are a 220-grit prep stone and a finishing stone at 450 grit.
 These aren’t really stones in the normal sense.
 They are nickel plates with a coating of monocrystalline diamonds, housed in a plastic frame.

 According to DMT, monocrystals are strong, single crystals, while polycrystalline diamonds are fragmented compounds that break apart and wear away easily with use.
 Sharpeners made with polycrystalline diamond, they say, will wear out and need replacement.